-The total available installed capacity is 467 MW, primarily made up of 34% HPP and 62% thermal power plants (The World Bank, 2017), this capacity is predicted to increase to 800MW by 2023 when planned power systems are developed (SEforALL, 2019).
+The total available installed capacity is 467 MW, primarily made up of 34% HPP and 62% thermal power plants (The World Bank, 2017).
+This capacity is predicted to increase to 800MW by 2023 when planned power systems are developed (SEforALL, 2019).
 Figure 2 shows the generation capacity contribution of individual technologies to the electricity sector.
 Due to poor maintenance and obsoleteness of the HP power plants, the available HP capacity can be lower (The World Bank, 2017).
 Therefore, the sector relies on generally expensive fossil fuels.
 Consequentially, the cost of producing energy is high at 0.29\$/kWh, which is among the highest in sub-Saharan Africa (The World Bank, 2020)

-Figure 2 Available capacity versus generation in Madagascar source; Castalia
+Figure 2 Available capacity versus generation in Madagascar source; Castalia access to electricity (The World Bank, 2018).

-The Malagasy people's primary source of energy is firewood and its derivates (The World Bank, 2018).
-Due to high poverty levels and high electricity connection fees, only 24% of the population in Madagascar has access to electricity (The World Bank, 2018).
 Specifically, 60% of urban residents compared to 5% of rural dwellers are connected to the national grid leaving most of the population with no electricity access despite highly subsidized electricity tariffs.
 The average total annual consumption of electricity per capita for Madagascar is among the lowest in Africa (Power Africa, 2016)